 What to Expect

-When you come to the Student Health Center for a visit, your health care provider will review the information that you completed in HealthyPackPortal in the exam room.
-Some of the questions deal with sexual history, and they may seem personal.
-However your answers help us determine the kinds of tests you might need.
+When you come to the Student Health Center for a visit, your health care provider will review the information that you completed in the HealthyPackPortal.
+Some of the questions deal with sexual history and they may seem personal.
+However, your answers help us determine the kinds of tests you might need.
 Your provider will then review your history and may have additional questions for you.
 It is also important to know your family history.
 If you have specific concerns or are transgender let us know before your physical.

 If a pelvic exam is needed, then your health care provider will ask you to slide down to the end of the table, put your feet in the stirrups, and bring your buttocks to the end of the table.
-Your health care provider will talk you through this and inspect your external labia, perform a pelvic exam and possibly, a pap test.
+Your health care provider will talk you through this and inspect your vulva, perform a pelvic exam, and possibly a pap test.

 UNC-Chapel Hill provides animated demonstrations of both the Pap test and the pelvic exam that will help you understand what will happen during these procedures.
 There is never any cutting during a Pap test or a pelvic exam.
 You will need Macromedia Flash Plug-in to view the animations.

 After your Pap test and pelvic exam, your health care provider will ask you to get dressed.
 The provider will return to discuss your concerns and questions shared at the beginning of the appointment and share her recommendations.
 You may experience cramping or light spotting for a short time after you have had a Pap test.
 We can provide you with light day pads.